 If you live in an environment where you don’t get the opportunity to see dragonflies in the wild, you can still get to know them through the work of artists, filmmakers, biologists, and dragonfly protection organizations who are working to help us understand them better.

 However, I encourage you to get out in nature, so you can see dragonflies in their natural habitat.
 A good place to start is with a dragonfly field guide for your geographical area.
 Or, you can google “where to see dragonflies in…” – plus your geographical area or a place you plan to visit.
+There is also Dragonfly Sanctuary Pond at the BioPark in Albuquerque, New Mexico.

 Dragonfly Color Meaning and Symbolism